 See more: Green Screens vs. Blue Screens

 The three most important considerations with green screen photography are the size of the object you’re photographing, the location of your shoot and the choice and size of the green screen backdrop.
-You wouldn’t use the same size material for a portrait that you might use to photograph a car or an elephant, will you?
-There are three options at your disposal when it comes to the choice of material: muslin, vinyl and seamless paper.
+You wouldn’t use the same size material for a portrait that you might use to photograph a car, will you?
+There are three popular options at your disposal when it comes to the choice of material: muslin, vinyl and seamless paper.

 In the studio or on location, a single portrait or a still life will require the least amount of material and a wider range of material choices.
 Take your pick of collapsible backdrops, seamless paper, muslin, or matte vinyl.
 The only caveat, and this applies to any sized object you might be photographing is: be careful in using green screen when photographing objects that have large areas of white.
 White objects will absorb some of that green-reflected light and will compromise your subjects in the final photo.
 That means more work in post-production.
 Don’t fix your problems in post – do the work on the set in the camera and avoid extra post-production.

 Muslin green screen backdrops can also be a good choice as they are reusable.
 The only thing to be aware of with muslin is its tendency to wrinkle, and wrinkles add shadows which is a must to avoid, but having a background you can reuse will be an enormous cost savings over the years.
-Muslin runs up to 10 feet wide.
+Muslin runs up to 10 feet wide and 24 feet long.

 Just remember a few simple rules:

 The key is to light the background evenly so selection is easier.
-Use multiple umbrellas and meter the backdrop at several place to ensure even illumination.
+Use multiple umbrellas or softboxes and meter the backdrop at several places to ensure even illumination.

-- If you are shooting your own background, both background and foreground should have same light.
+- If you are shooting your own custom background to drop in to the photo, both background and foreground should have similar lighting.
 Don’t place the light on one side of your client’s face and have the background light coming from the other direction.

-- This applies also to color temperature, to contrast and to depth-of-field: if your subject is on focus, the background should be slightly out of focus.
+- This applies also to color temperature, to contrast and to depth-of-field: if your subject is in focus, the background should be slightly out of focus.

 - Both background and foreground should be shot with same focal length.
 The human eye perceives this difference very quickly.
 You can NOT have a background with 35mm and subject with 105 mm.

 That’s it, really!
 Simple and cost-effective.
-Armed with all this information, and some initial testing (not something you want to do on a paying client), you can transform your workflow, create eye-popping images that your clients will love and increase word-of-mouth that will have clients beating a path to your door.
+Armed with all this information, and some initial testing, you can transform your workflow, create eye-popping images that your clients will love and increase word-of-mouth that will have clients beating a path to your door.